Balloon (2019 American film)

-Balloon is a 2019 live-action short film written and directed by Jeremy Merrifield and produced by Dream Three Films.
+Balloon is a 2019 American short coming-of-age fantasy drama film written and directed by Jeremy Merrifield and produced by Dream Three Films as Merrifield's thesis for the completion of his studies at the AFI Conservatory.
 It stars Jonah Beres and Paul Scheer and explores gender stereotypes and toxic masculinity associated with boyhood.

-Balloon premiered at the Palm Springs International ShortFest.
-The film qualified for the Oscars by winning the Grand Prix at Hollyshorts in 2019 and was nominated for a Student Academy Award.
-The short film won both Best Drama Series and The Seymour Bricker Humanitarian Award at The Television Academy’s 40th annual College Television Awards.
+Balloon premiered at AFI on February 28, 2019 and bean its film festival run at the Palm Springs International ShortFest that year.
+The film qualified for the Oscars by winning the Grand Prix at HollyShorts Film Festival in 2019 and was nominated for a Student Academy Award.
+The short film won both Best Drama Series and The Seymour Bricker Humanitarian Award at the Academy of Television Arts & Sciences Foundation’s 40th annual College Television Awards.

 Plot

 Junior high schooler, Sam Wheeler, wants to do nothing more than keep his head down, get through the day, and hang out with his friend Adam.
 All of that changes in the aftermath of a fight with Jason Kingsley as their classmates continuously share a recording of the fight online and send Sam derisive digital messages.
 As a consequence, Adam, too, begins to pull away.
 While Sam is still trying to suppress the rage, he discovers he has a latent super-ability.
 Backed into a corner and possessing the power to do something about it, the fate of Sam’s future hangs in the balance of his choice.